isovector/circus/README.md

 Of course, `Module`s form a monoid, so they're easy to put together.

-But what makes them easier to put together is the `DSL` module, which provides some monadic actions for building `Module`s.
+But what makes them easier to put together is the `Circus.DSL` module, which provides some monadic actions for building `Module`s.
 It gives you access to a fresh supply of unique `Bit`s, automatically accumulates `Cell`s, and allows for `Bit` unification (feedback loops.)

 Optimistically added components that never ended up getting used?
-Automatically prune them with the `simplify` function!
+Automatically prune them with the `simplify` from `Circus.Simplify`!

 When you're all done, call `renderModuleBS` or `renderModuleString` to get a JSON representation ready to ship off to `netlistsvg`.
 Easy as that, my dude.